formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 See documentation [here](http://docs.angular-formly.com/docs/field-configuration-object#hideexpression-string--function)
 and an example [here](http://angular-formly.com/#/example/field-options/hide-fields)

-# validateOptions deprecated

-Because angular-formly already has a dependency on `api-check` and this is just a better way to validate your options, you should use this method instead.
-In an effort to simplify things.
-This has been deprecated in favor of the `apiCheck` property.

 # skipNgModelAttrsManipulator moved

 This property has been moved from the `data` property to the `extras` property.